pyOKD/pyOKD/README.md

 # pyOKD
 Object Key Database for Python 2.7

-Simple solution for providing shared information.
+Simple solution for providing shared information between processes, programs, and network.
 User defined information is stored in a dictionary that is hosted by an asynchio server.

 To start a server run (found in run server script):